Who We Are

 Shela.Halper@HealthWellFoundation.org | (240) 632-5307

-Mr. Larbi joined the HealthWell Foundation in 2016 as Senior Associate Director of Operations.
-In this role, Mr. Larbi assists in all areas of operations to help ensure operational effectiveness and efficiency and ongoing interaction with all other HealthWell departments.
-Mr. Larbi brings over six years of experience in the copayment assistance arena to the operations team.
-Previously he served as Manager of Patient Access Programs for the Cystic Fibrosis (CF) Foundation in Bethesda, Maryland, where he focused on day-to-day management of the Copay Assistance Program.
+Mr. Larbi brings over nine years experience in the copayment assistance arena to the Operations team.
+Previously, he served as Manager of Patient Access Programs for the Cystic Fibrosis (CF) Foundation in Bethesda, Maryland, where he focused on day-to-day management of the CF Foundation’s Copay Assistance Program.
 In addition, Mr. Larbi assisted in the relaunch and management of CF Foundation Compass, a personalized service providing CF patients with assistance through insurance, financial, legal and other issues.

-Mr. Larbi earned his B.A. in Marketing from University of Ghana – Legon in 1996 and his MBA from LeMoyne College, Syracuse, New York, in 1999.
+Mr. Larbi earned his B.A. in Marketing from University of Ghana, Legon and his MBA from LeMoyne College, Syracuse, NY.

 Ginny.Dunn@HealthWellFoundation.org | (240) 632-5309

-Prior to joining the foundation, he provided information technology and design support for several Maryland-based organizations.
+Prior to joining HealthWell, he provided information technology and design support for several Maryland-based organizations.

 Mr. Vawter earned his B.A. degree from Troy University.